estallio/tiss-registration-bot/README.md

 Keep on mind a few things when using the bot:
  - The bot does not have a reconnect function.
- - If an error occurs, the bot cancels a single registration or terminates as a whole.
+ - If an error occurs (eg credentials are wrong), the bot cancels a single registration or terminates as a whole.
  - Insert only german course names as the default language from Tiss is german.
  - Always look at the Tiss favourites if you are registered to some courses or not.